Massage is an increasingly popular and effective therapy that has numerous applications and makes a valuable addition to the integrative practice.

-Veterinary massage has become one of the most popular rehabilitation therapy aids over the last five years.
-Although it is used every day in many hospital settings, its primary success and information come from clinical responses and minimal (double blind) scientific research studies on animals.
+Massage has become a popular rehabilitation therapy aid in veterinary settings.
+Although it is used every day in many hospitals, its primary success and information come from clinical responses and minimal (double blind) scientific research studies on animals.

 The normal definition of massage and rehabilitation therapy is as follows: the use of fingers, hands, and machines to manipulate the soft tissues, or stimulate at the cellular or neurological level of the body to improve healing and recovery.